W-Floyd/solus-deepin/README.md

 Put together over a week or so, trying to learn a bit and fill time.
 I don't see myself seeing this to any level of completion, I'm surprised I got as far as I did.

+*Update 5* - So, yeah, I got the critical bits in to make things run now.
+[M'pics](https://imgur.com/a/LoZGW).
+Key bit was `deepin-qt5dxcb-plugin` to tie things together.
+Confusing name meant I kept overlooking it for a long time.

 *Update 4* - I've been working through, trying to get a functioning desktop.
 Takes a while though...

 *Update 3* - I've sorta gotten past the point of needing to watch the Arch repos, so maybe I'll do more here?